jy03189211/gameshop/README.md

 - We implemented a "Flappy Bird" copy where the player tries to guide the bird between approaching pipes as far as possible, and every passed pipe gives a point
-	- The game automatically submits the score when at "game over" if the player has at least one point
+	- The game automatically submits the score at game over if the player has at least one point
-- **Points given to self: 60/100**
+	- When the game is not running (i.e. at game load or game over when there is a message on top of the game), the player can save the current score to the service by pressing "S", or load the current savegame (i.e. points) from the service by pressing "L"
-	- The game does not use the SAVE and LOAD messages, due to the realization that the "Flappy Bird" concept does not really support the whole concept of saving and loading since it is an endless runner
+- **Points given to self: 100/100**

 #### Mobile-friendly
 - Mobile layout implemented with Bootstrap and custom media queries where